leon4rd/test/README.md

-## Two guys walked into a bar, the third one ducked.
+## Hostess: Do you have a preference of where you sit?
+## Dad: Down.